In general, every .cc

 You may use file names with a -inl.h suffix to define complex inline functions when needed.

 The definition of an inline function needs to be in a header file, so that the compiler has the definition available for inlining at the call sites.
-However, implementation code properly belongs in .cc files, and we do not like to have much actual code in .h files unless there is a readability or performance advantage.
+However, implementation code properly belongs in .cc

 If an inline function definition is short, with very little, if any, logic in it, you should put the code in your .h file.
 For example, accessors and mutators should certainly be inside a class definition.
-More complex inline functions may also be put in a .h file for the convenience of the implementer and callers, though if this makes the .h file too unwieldy you can instead put that code in a separate -inl.h file.
-This separates the implementation from the class definition, while still allowing the implementation to be included where necessary.
+More complex inline functions may also be put in a .h

-Another use of -inl.h files is for definitions of function templates.
+files is for definitions of function templates.
 This can be used to keep your template definitions easy to read.

 Do not forget that a -inl.h file requires a #define guard just like any other header file.